Enhancing Symbolic Execution of Heap-based Programs with Separation Logic for Test Input Generation: Introduction

 The rest of this paper is organized as follows.
-Sect.~\ref{sec.related} presents related work.
-Sect. \ref{sec.motivate.dll} gives some background and illustrates our proposal via an example.
-Sect. \ref{sec.prog} describes the syntax of our core language and its operational semantics.
-Our first contribution, the symbolic execution and the assertion language, an extension of separation logic, are presented in Sect. \ref{sec.se}.
-Our second contribution, the context-sensitive lazy initialization, is shown in Sect. \ref{sec.test}.
-We present our implementation and evaluation in Sect. \ref{sec.impl}.
-Finally, we conclude and discuss future works in Sect. \ref{sec.concl}.
+Section \ref{sec.motivate.dll} presents some background and illustrates our proposal via an example.
+Section \ref{sec.prog} describes the syntax of our core language and its operational semantics.
+Our first contribution, a symbolic execution engine based on separation logic, is presented in Section \ref{sec.se}.
+Our second contribution, the context-sensitive lazy initialization, is shown in Section \ref{sec.test}.
+We present our implementation and evaluation in Section \ref{sec.impl}.
+Section~\ref{sec.related} presents related work.
+Finally, we conclude and discuss future works in Section \ref{sec.concl}.